シングルプレイヤーとマルチプレイヤーのロジック

 Objective 2: Get Seb a drink from the vending machine room

-Ruleset: Shop (global or local variable for money)
+Ruleset: (global or local variable for money)

 [SP] Objects: Vending machine, Seb NPC, coin